henley-regatta/adventofcode2020/README.md

 will find multiple (duplicate) answers.
 Doesn't matter, got results.

   * 'day2part1.py' - simplest way I could think to process on read.
 Does create JSON output for part2 though.
+  * 'day2part2.py' - would it surprise anyone to find I had off-by-one problems getting chars out?
+Relies on JSON from part1.
+Does get right answer